dhrishtip/tic-tac-toe-game/README.md

 # tic-tac-toe-game
-it is a tic tac to game please try it
+it is a tic tac toe, game please try it!